SamBa61/STAT190/README.md

 # Wildfire

 # Current Issues
-- determine a specific region to analyze (especially since demand data depends on this)
+- determine a specific region to analyze - balancing authorities in California
 - use population data?
 - reorganize the GitHub!